Skip to main content

 Washington uses a three tier risk classification system for registered sex offenders:

 The problem is clear.
-Washington classifies offenders by risk level but does not restrict where Level 2 and Level 3 offenders can live.
-We know who poses the greatest threat to children.
-We simply do not stop them from living next to a school.
-That is a policy failure, not an oversight.
+Washington classifies offenders by risk level.
+And notifies the community about the most dangerous ones but once their supervision ends.
+It does not restrict where Level 2 and Level 3 offenders can live.
+We identify who poses the greatest threat to children.
+We warn the neighborhood about them.
+And then we allow them to live next to a school anyway.
+That is a policy failure not an oversight.

 Federal Law: What Congress Has Already Done and What More Is Needed

-However, SORNA does not establish federal residency restrictions.
-It leaves that decision entirely to states and states like Washington have chosen not to act.
-Federal law also does not currently require states to adopt residency buffers as a condition of receiving federal funding, which means there is no financial incentive for reluctant states to reform their laws.
+However SORNA does not establish federal residency restrictions.
+It leaves that decision entirely to states.
+And states like Washington have chosen to let their limited protections lapse at the end of supervision.
+Federal law also does not currently require states to adopt residency buffers as a condition of receiving federal funding.
+Which means there is no financial incentive for reluctant states to reform their laws.

 That is one area where Congress can and should do more.